Exus Blog Article

 The banking and finance sector is ablaze with chatbots.
 Bank of America, HSBC, Wells Fargo, Swedbank, Capital One – these are just a few examples of major banks that have (or are set to) release customer service chatbots.

-For banks, bots are a cost saving; for customers, they are a simple and instant way to resolve issues.
+For banks, bots are a cost-saving; for customers, they are a simple and instant way to resolve issues.
 The hype is there, but how have chatbots performed in practice?
-And can human-led customer service channels (like call centres and live chat) still offer value in the debt recovery process?
+And can human-led customer service channels (like call centers and live chat) still offer value in the debt recovery process?

 The biggest experiment in chatbots to date is Facebook’s integration of bots into its Messenger app, used by 1.3 billion people.
 The results are mixed.
 The Messenger chatbots failed to complete 70% of user requests and only 30% of all interactions were completed without the problem being elevated to a human.

 The technology is inhibited because chatbots operate on a decision tree model.
 They respond to specific keywords that users enter.
 When the conversation veers from the script, the bot struggles to handle the query.